 - Travel Notification Form

-IRS economic impact payments (also known as stimulus checks) have begun arriving this week.
+A second distrubtion of IRS economic impact payments (also known as stimulus checks) have begun.
 For many of our members, these payments will be a significant relief during an already-trying time.
 As your Credit Union, we want you to know as much as you can about these payouts so you can not only safeguard your financial health but also protect yourself from stimulus payment fraud that is circulating.
 Please take a moment to review this information so you are prepared.

 Where & how payments are sent

 If you didn’t file taxes, you may submit your information to the IRS to get your payment.
-Eligible U.S. citizens or permanent residents who had gross income that did not exceed $12,200 ($24,400 for married couples) for 2019 and were not otherwise required to file a federal income tax return for 2019, and didn't plan to, can submit a Non-Filers form on the IRS website.
+Eligible U.S. citizens or permanent residents may be eligible to submit a Non-Filers form on the IRS website.

-Stimulus payments have begun distributing this week.
+Stimulus payments have begun distributing in early January.
 However, expect weeks, up to months, to receive your payment.
 You may check the status of your payment using the IRS’ Get My Payment tool.

 Watch for fraud